 So instead of spending your time drinking, smoking, and clubbing; spend more time performing the good deeds of Ramadan like being in the mosque, attending Quran classes or helping in voluntary acts to help the poor and needy is a worth a reward.

-How to spend Ramadan?
+How to prepare yourself for the month of Ramadan and spend Ramadan?

 - Keep your salat intact